How to Homeschool

 I actually really like this method.
 Not only does it help encourage my kids to stick with the cycle of responsibility throughout the summer months, but it also helps keep them in learning mode constantly.
 Meaning – NO beginning of the school year slump!!
 This makes it all worth it for me!!

 Summer is also the perfect time to fit in some homeschool extras!
 If you’re anything like me, you might just have a huge curriculum addiction.
 Not even joking, you guys!
-I purchase so many extras, that I don’t know how to squeeze them in sometimes!
+I purchase so many extras, that I don’t always know how to squeeze them in!

 Check out my top 3 picks!